PetraVidnerova/NCK_python/NAS/semi_manual/README.md

-# Tools for evaluation of manualy designed networks
+# Tools for evaluation of user defined networks